 Study by Kim et al. (2020) found that employee in hotel's industry perceived CSR had a positive effect on their basic and growth needs of Quality Working Life.
 Practically, many companies, including hotel companies, have implemented instrumental CSR in terms of employee relations.
 In particular in hotel companies characterized by poor wages, low job security, long working hours, and shift works, the role of CSR that have direct impact on hotel employees may become more salient to satisfy their material needs at work.
 Employees are considered the key stakeholders of an organization in general and of a hospitality organization in particular (Lee et al., 2015).
-Specifically, economic and legal aspects of CSR predicted their basic needs of Quality Working Life.
+Specifically, economic and legal aspects of CSR predicted their basic needs of Quality Working Life, whereas ethical and philanthropic aspects led to growth needs of Quality Working Life.
 These results provide empirical support for the following findings: Hotels' CSR activities are an important tool to increase the employees' Quality Working Life by taking care both of their physical and psychological needs.